Burlington County Criminal Lawyers

 Resisting arrest in New Jersey is not taken lightly.
 Being charged with resisting arrest can result in a criminal record and the consequences can often be more severe than the original cause of your arrest.
 If you have been charged with such an offense, you need to obtain the assistance of an experienced New Jersey criminal defense attorney.

-The dedicated Cherry Hill criminal lawyers at the Law Offices of Michele Finizio can help.
+The dedicated Burlington County criminal lawyers at the Law Offices of Michele Finizio can help.
 Our skilled attorneys will provide you with an aggressive defense to achieve the best possible outcome for your case.

 What is a Resisting Arrest Charge?